-Limes: The market is steady on all sizes.
-Demand is matching supplies.
+Limes: The market is coming down on all sizes.
+Demand is not keeping up with supplies.
 The overall quality continues to be acceptable with some yellowing and minor defects showing.

 CUCUMBERS

 Western Cucumber: Mike Cantu

 Market is steady.
 Production from Sonora is steady but we're experiencing some lots with quality issues.
 Supplies should be adequate from here on out barring any weather issues.
 Sonoran supplies are making up for the affected Baja production due to the past storm damage.
 We ought to see some production start from Sinaloa this week.